 The third trend to look out for in 2017 is faster delivery speeds.
 We live in a time that is revolved around not having enough of it.
 We always look for ways to speeden up a process or make things more convenient in our lives.
 This way of thinking is present in every aspect of our lives, including online shopping.
 There are many consumers who will pay that extra fee just to have their purchase delivered to them earlier.
 In fact, a Forrester report states that 29% of consumers would be willing to pay extra for same-day delivery.
 Many online retailers are beginning to hop onto this trend as we see the rise of drop-off points for online orders to be able to fulfill same-day deliveries.
 Some businesses that have implemented a same-day delivery system are ASOS, New Look, and Boohoo and have already seen an increase in sales.

 The fourth trend that is predicted to emerge in 2017 is a top notch mobile experience.
 I’m sure you have read and heard about the importance of the mobile experience dozens of times in the past and are getting bored of being reminded.
 Well there is a reason that this trend was constantly focused on in 2016 and is being carried over into 2017.
-As a whole, but particularly with the younger generations, society is fixated on mobile devices.
+As a whole, but particularly with the younger generations, society is fixated on mobile devices, as opposed to laptop or desktop devices (see hp zbook vs elitebook).
 Whether it be a cell phone or a tablet, more and more consumers are looking to their mobile devices to consume.
 As mobile devices introduce more modern elements such as larger screens and better search options, consumers are beginning to purchase online rather than in-store in many cases.
 In order to fully optimize on this opportunity, however, it isn’t enough to simply have a website that is fully-functional on a mobile device.
 You want to ensure that you utilize the proper developmental techniques to give the mobile user a unique experience.
 You want to take away the thought of mobile devices having limitations with regards to buying online and give the user the full eCommerce experience through all mediums.
 We urge you to go into 2017 with the mindset of putting mobile first and you will begin to see the benefits that this emphasis will bring about.